 The program is available in supervisory, non-supervisory, faculty, and student/student employee versions.
 It is also available in Spanish.
-All versions of the program can be accessed here.

 Safe Zone Training

 Safe Zone is a campus-wide program committed to making The University of Arizona a safer, more welcoming, and inclusive environment for members of the lesbian, gay, bisexual, transgender, and questioning (LGBTQ) community.
 By becoming affiliated with Safe Zone, you are indicating that you will be an identifiable source of support and nurturance for LGBTQ students, staff, and faculty on our campus.
 Your participation in Safe Zone sends a strong message to campus community members that you are available to talk about their concerns, whether they are of acknowledged LGBTQ community members, of those questioning their sexuality or gender identity, or concerns of allies.